Prodkt-Cloud/Prodkt-DS-Components/docs/getting-started/localization.md

 Regional translations are welcome!
 For example, if a German translation (`de`) exists it's perfectly acceptable to submit a German (Switzerland) (`de-CH`) translation.

-If you have any questions, please start a [discussion](https://github.com/tovutifunk/tovuti/discussions) or ask in the [community chat](https://discord.gg/mg8f26C).
+If you have any questions, please start a [discussion](https://github.com/tovutifunk/tovuti/discussions).

 ## Multiple Locales Per Page